 See User type.

 One of three ArcGIS Pro license levels (Basic, Standard, and Advanced).
-The Advanced license level includes all the functionality of the Basic and Standard license levels and adds functionality in the areas of analysis, cartography, and data management.
-See ArcGIS Desktop license levels.
+The Advanced license level includes all the functionality of the Basic and Standard license levels and adds functionality in the areas of database management, editing, and data validation; networks and topological fabrics; imagery and remote sensing; exploratory analysis; and geoprocessing.

-A suite of GIS software products that includes ArcGIS Pro, ArcMap, ArcCatalog, and an ArcGIS Online subscription.
+A suite of GIS software products that includes ArcGIS Pro, ArcMap, ArcCatalog, ArcGlobe, ArcScene, and an ArcGIS Online subscription.

 ArcGIS License Manager

-A software application required for Concurrent Use licensing of ArcGIS Desktop products and Named User licensing of ArcGIS Pro with ArcGIS Enterprise.
+A software application required for Concurrent Use licensing of ArcGIS Desktop products and Named User licensing of ArcGIS Pro in an ArcGIS Enterprise deployment.
 ArcGIS License Manager keeps track of the number of copies of a desktop application that can be run at the same time.
 See License manager basics.

 ArcGIS Online organization